-5 Best Water Purification Tablets of 2019—Field Tested & Reviewed
+5 Best Water Purification Tablets—Field Tested & Reviewed

 |Water Purification Tablets||Score||Time to Purify||Amount Purified per Tablet||Effective Against Cryptosporidium?|

 |Runner-Up: Potable Aqua Chlorine Dioxide||